ycs77/headlessui-float-docs/src/vue/other-options.md

 ## Position mode

-The default is to use `top` / `left` to position floating elements.
-If you need to use transform to position floating elements, you can enable `transform`:
+The default is to use CSS `top` / `left` to position floating elements.
+If you need to use CSS `transform` to position floating elements, you can enable `transform`:

 ```html
 <Float transform>